-- To conserve energy, you can limit the power of the climate control system by turning on Range Mode.
-Cabin heating and cooling may be less effective, but seat heaters turn on to compensate.
+- When you use the mobile app to turn on the climate control system, it automatically turns off after 30 minutes.
+To cool or heat the cabin for a longer period, you must turn it on again. - To conserve energy, you can limit the power of the climate control system by turning on Range Mode.
+Cabin heating and cooling may be less effective, but seat heaters can be used to provide warmth in colder climates.
 Touch Controls > Driving > Range Mode. - If the climate control system operates more loudly than you prefer, reduce the fan speed or adjust the air flow to draw in outside air (instead of recirculating). - In addition to cooling the interior, the air conditioning system also cools the Battery.
 Therefore, in hot weather, the air conditioning system can turn on even if you turned it off.
-This is normal because the system's priority is to cool the Battery to ensure it stays within an optimum temperature range to support long life and optimum performance. - To ensure the climate control system operates efficiently, close all windows and ensure that the exterior grill in front of the windshield is free of ice, snow, leaves, and other debris. - To reduce the time it takes to reach a comfortable temperature in hot weather, drive with the windows slightly open for a few minutes when you first start driving. - In very humid conditions, it is normal for the windshield to fog slightly when you first turn on the air conditioning.
-This fog clears within a few seconds. - It is normal for a small pool of water to form under Model S when parked.
-Extra water produced by the dehumidifying process is drained underneath.
+This is normal because the system's priority is to cool the Battery to ensure it stays within an optimum temperature range to support long life and optimum performance. - To ensure the climate control system operates efficiently, close all windows and ensure that the exterior grill in front of the windshield is free of ice, snow, leaves, and other debris. - To reduce the time it takes to reach a comfortable temperature in hot weather, drive with the windows slightly open for a few minutes when you first start driving. - In very humid conditions, it is normal for the windshield to fog slightly when you first turn on the air conditioning. - It is normal for a small pool of water to form under Model S when parked.
+Extra water produced by the dehumidifying process is drained underneath. - To reduce the temperature in the cabin in hot weather conditions, the fan may turn on to vent the cabin when the vehicle is parked (this occurs only if the battery's charge level is above 20%).